wikimedia/operations-software-wmfbackups/README.md

 ## Execution

-Only *osc_host.py* is included on the setup for now, so the rest of them can be run directly.
-As for *osc_host.py* the easiest is to run it via the virtualenv `venv`:
+Only *osc_host.py* and *transfer.py* are included on the setup for now, so the rest of them can be run directly.
+As for *osc_host.py* and *transfer.py*, the easiest is to run it via the virtualenv `venv`:
 ```
 tox -e venv -- osc_host --method=ddl --host=localhost --db=test --table=test "add column test int"
 ```